Post Updated Nov 2021: What To Put In Your Car Winter Emergency Kit

 9. Tire Jack + Lug Wrench

 Nothing is worse than a flat tire in the snow.
-Make sure to have the proper tools tucked away in your winter car emergency kit for quickly and efficiently changing a tire.
+Make sure to have the proper tools (like a tire jack, lug wrench, and/or and air compressor) tucked away in your winter car emergency kit for quickly and efficiently changing a tire.

-Hand wamers make working quickly and efficiently sooo much easier in cold weather.
+Hand warmers make working quickly and efficiently sooo much easier in cold weather.

 Store a couple of these in your car at all times.

 A first aid kit should really be #1 on this list.
 It’s an essential part of being prepared on the road, no matter the situation.

 Pack a small one like this with all the essentials like band-aids, cleaning agents, tweezers, gauze, and more.

 Breaking down in the middle of the night is pretty scary.
 Make sure to have a flashlight in your car survival kit in order to work on the problem, flag down help, and see your surroundings.

 Bonus points if you can recharge it with your portable charger!

 What do you keep in your car emergency kit?
 Let us know what you pack in the comments below!